 Methodology

-This analysis combines Reuters-reported customs data, Ember/PV Tech export-volume analysis, and the site's prior landed-cost work in china-solar-panel-import-duties-2026.
-The main limitation is that customs export value can understate the energy capacity shipped because module efficiency keeps improving.
+This analysis combines the official Chinese rebate notice, the Reuters April headline signal, Ember/PV Tech export-volume analysis, and the site's prior landed-cost work in US & EU Tariffs on Chinese Solar Panels 2026.
+The main limitations are that the public Reuters mirror verifies the April headline but not the full article body, and customs export value can understate the energy capacity shipped because module efficiency keeps improving.

 FAQ